sajya/sajya.github.io/source/docs/basic-application.md

 ## Executing Notification Requests

-Please note that notification requests are not executed immediately.
+It is important to note that notification requests are not executed immediately.
 This can be a problem in long-lived applications.
-To execute them manually, you need to call the `terminate` method for container.
-This will lead to the call of all deferred processing:
+To execute them manually, you can call the `terminate` method on the container:

 ```php
 use Illuminate\Foundation\Application;